 Mesothelioma patients taking bevacizumab carboplatin, under the brand name Avastin®, should avoid taking concentrated green tea supplements or consuming large amounts of green tea, as it may interfere with cancer drugs.
 Certain components of green tea could lessen the efficacy of chemotherapy or increase side effects.

 Mesothelioma patients who are prescribed Doxorubicin, under the brand names Adriamycin, Doxil, Rubex, or Caelyx, should avoid eating foods or products that contain turmeric (curcumin).
 Foods that contain turmeric may decrease doxorubicin’s effects and reduce the body’s ability to fight mesothelioma.

 Consuming alcohol during treatment using methotrexate may reduce the effectiveness of the medication.
 Methotrexate can cause liver problems, and drinking increases the risk of complications.
 Mesothelioma patients should limit or avoid using alcohol while undergoing treated with methotrexate.

 Continue Getting Good Nutrition, Even With a Limited Diet

 While your doctor may suggest staying away from certain foods, supplements, or herbs, it’s important to stay as healthy as possible during treatment.
-Good nutrition helps mesothelioma patients cope with side effects of treatment, allows the body to fight off the disease, and protect it from developing other complications.
+Good nutrition helps mesothelioma patients cope with the side effects of treatment, allows the body to fight off the disease, and protects it from developing other complications.